 Speaking of how our culture deals with the unknown, the question of what the Carls are is not fully answered by the end of the book, which makes this book both a sci-fi novel and a mystery novel, which makes the plot that much more engaging – additionally, An Absolutely Remarkable Thing shows you how humans feel as though they are being “put to the test” by superior alien life forms, and that assumption changes humankind on a cultural level.
 Though admittedly I don’t have much experience of the sci-fi genre (and I must confess that I don’t like Star Wars simply because it isn’t my cup of tea).

-Buuut, because this is an LGBTQ+ blog, I need to talk about the LGBTQ+ representation – because yes, it is explicitly mentioned that April May is in fact a bisexual woman, and this is my biggest gripe with the book.
-I found it slightly odd that although April receives online harassment, none of it is because of the intersection of her sexuality and gender – I find it odd because it defeats the point of having a conversation about internet fame through the lens of a bisexual woman at all. – but obviously I can’t speak for bi women because I myself am not a bisexual woman.
+But, because this is an LGBTQ+ blog, I need to talk about the LGBTQ+ representation – because yes, it is explicitly mentioned that April May is, in fact, a bisexual woman, and this is my biggest gripe with the book.
+I found it slightly odd that although April receives online harassment, none of it is because of the intersection of her sexuality and gender – I find it odd because it defeats the point of having a conversation about internet fame through the lens of a bisexual woman at all. – but obviously, I can’t speak for bi women because I am not a bisexual woman.

-In addition, Hank does use the word bisexual to describe Aprils sexual orientation, and obvious biphobia does exist in this world – but there’s absolutely no background information on how April has navigated her bisexuality and her gender, which are two parts of her identity which intersects with each other.
+Besides, Hank does use the word bisexual to describe April’s sexual orientation, and obvious biphobia does exist in this world – but there’s absolutely no background information on how April has navigated her bisexuality and her gender, which are two parts of her identity which intersects with each other.
 Furthermore, she is forced to lie about her sexuality – which is understandable because biphobia sucks.
 This results in her framing herself as a lesbian when she becomes famous because that’s easier for many people to understand.
-However, I would otherwise say that April is a well developed character, despite the fact that nothing about her felt queer to me.
+However, I would otherwise say that April is a well-developed character, even though nothing about her felt queer to me.